TaTamaster/PomodoroTimer/README.md

 # PomodoroTimer
-A pomodoro timer with the posiblity a couple of customizations.
+A pomodoro timer with the posiblity a having a few customizations.